Health & Disease

 8. Unusually shaped eggs.

-A decision tree of when you should contact your vet about your chickens has been built by this author and will be available here soon.
+A decision tree of when you should contact your vet about your chickens is included, see Health Oracle in left menu.

 Prevention